faisalazam/Problems/SYSTEM_DESIGN.md

 * Operate as a WAF
 * Perform web acceleration, e.g. caching, TLS/SSL offloading, compression
-* Provide cyber security mechanisms, e.g. threat protection, IP concealment, web filtering
+* Provide cyber-security mechanisms, e.g. threat protection, IP concealment, web filtering

 A load balancer’s main role is to distribute user requests across multiple servers.
 A reverse proxy can be used to facilitate requests between users and a single server.